 Now a widow Eliza was knocked once more by both her parents dying within months of each other.

-Luckily by now Angelica was back home in America and the sisters lent on each other for support; support Eliza desperately needed as she was left with Hamiltons mounting debt (because when it rains it fucking pours)
+Luckily by now Angelica was back home in America and the sisters lent on each other for support.
+Angelica became Eliza’s rock, something she desperately needed as when Alexander Hamilton died, he left not only a huge hole in her life, but a pile of ever increasing debts to be paid (because when it rains it fucking pours)

-Ironically around the same time as Eliza lost her family home to her late husbands debt, Angelicas son founded a new town on The outskirts of New York, which he named after his mum (the town of Angelica is still there today FYI) awwww for Angelica, but it was just more crap for Eliza.
+Ironically around the same time as Eliza lost her family home to her late husbands debt, Angelicas son was rolling in it.
+Even founding a new town on The outskirts of New York, which he named after his mum (the town of Angelica is still there today FYI) awwww for Angelica, but it was just more crap for Eliza.